Recommerce Pricing Glossary

 What is the difference between single-buyer and multi-buyer strategy?

-Single-buyer strategy routes all trade-in or buyback volume to one partner, which simplifies operations but concentrates pricing risk in that partner's offer logic.
-Multi-buyer strategy compares offers across multiple buyers in real time and routes each device to the highest-paying option, improving acquisition yield and reducing exposure to off-market pricing.
-In both models, using a trusted third-party price reference that indicates fair market value helps operators and buyers align offers more accurately, increasing transaction acceptance rates.
+Single-buyer strategy routes all trade-in or buyback volume to one partner, which simplifies operations but concentrates pricing risk in that partner's offer logic. <a href="/glossary/multi-buyer-strategy">Multi-buyer strategy</a> compares offers across multiple buyers in real time and routes each device to the highest-paying option, improving acquisition yield and reducing exposure to off-market pricing.
+In both models, using a trusted third-party price reference for <a href="/glossary/resale-value">fair market value</a> helps operators and buyers align offers more accurately, increasing transaction acceptance rates.

 Monitor the market in real time